-The Candidate should bring a copy of the D5 and Final ETD form to the Defense in order to obtain members' signatures.
-To obtain a copy of the form, contact the NWCNHS PhD Program office.
-After the Committee determines that the Defense was successful, the candidate should obtain signatures of all Committee members on these forms.
+The Candidate should bring a copy of the Dissertation Defense Report form to the Defense in order to obtain members' signatures.
+To obtain a copy of the form, see FIU Graduate Student Forms (Final Electronic Thesis or Dissertation Approval).
+After the Committee determines that the Defense was successful, the candidate should obtain signatures of all Committee members on this form.
 Required revisions should be noted on the form.
 This form must be filed with the University Graduate School no later than a week after the Dean has signed this form.